microsoft/autogen/website/docs/FAQ.md

 We strongly recommend using docker to execute code.
 There are two ways to use docker:

 1. Run AutoGen in a docker container.
 For example, when developing in [GitHub codespace](https://codespaces.new/microsoft/autogen?quickstart=1), AutoGen runs in a docker container.
 If you are not developing in Github codespace, follow instructions [here](Installation.md#option-1-install-and-run-autogen-in-docker) to install and run AutoGen in docker.
 2. Run AutoGen outside of a docker, while performing code execution with a docker container.
-For this option, make sure the python package `docker` is installed and ...
+For this option, set up docker and make sure the python package `docker` is installed.
+When not installed and `use_docker` is omitted in `code_execution_config`, the code will be executed locally (this behavior is subject to change in future).

 ### Enable Python 3 docker image